caseyjamesdavis/FLIR-A310-IR-Camera-Modbus-Logger/README.md

  # What is it:

- Log Temperature Data from [FLIR A310](https://www.flir.com/products/a310/) IR cameras to a CSV file using a computer and Python.
+ Log temperature data from [FLIR A310](https://www.flir.com/products/a310/) IR cameras to a CSV file using a computer and Python.

  # How to use it: